What is an elephant hook?

 What does an elephant warden need a hook for?

-The hook serves the mahout, elephant keeper or trainer as tool to assert his commands.
+The hook serves the mahout, elephant keeper or trainer as tool to assert his commands in a direct contact.
 With the ankus the elephant keeper is able to “pull” and “push back” the elephant, because the elephant wants to evade to the more or less pointed pressure.

 What should an ankus be like?